 The next option allows you to display a certain number of comments only.
 For example, if you have 50 comments on the page, you can choose to display only 10 comments at a time:

 If you have multiple pages, the next page of comments can either be loaded automatically, when the user reaches that section, or with the help of a click.
 You can set it up from the "Page Speed Optimization" section of the Thrive Comments "Advanced Settings":

 Next, you can manage the default sorting for the comments:

 This can be changed on the front-end, by the user, as well.
 However, this is where you set the default sorting.

-- Moving forward you have the option of enabling the sharing of individual comments on social media, by clicking on the On/Off toggle:
+Moving forward you have the option of enabling the sharing of individual comments on social media, by clicking on the available toggle:

 If enabled, this option will allow visitors to share other comments on Facebook or Twitter, or simply copy the comment URL:

-On the front-end this will be displayed as a check-box as well, asking for the user's permission:
+On the front-end this will be displayed as a checkbox as well, asking for permission: